 This post covers the advanced topics in Sqoop, beginning with ways to import the recently updated data in MySQL table into HDFS.
+If you are new to Sqoop, you can browse through Installing Mysql and Sqoop and through Beginners guide to Sqoop for basics Sqoop commands.

 Note: Make sure your Hadoop daemons are up and running.
 This real-world practice is done in Cloudera system.